gudatr/simple-copy-files/README.md

 # simple-copy-files
-A simple but powerful cli command to compile during e.g. a build without dependencies
+A simple but powerful cli command to copy files during e.g. a build without dependencies

 ### Required parameters: